hacdias/hacdias.com/content/more/index.md

 ## 📦 Shoebox {#shoebox}

-This section is a sort of digital shoebox, similar to [this one](https://gilest.org/shoebox.html).
+This section is a sort of [digital shoebox](/2024/01/13/making-a-digital-shoebox/).
 This is a place for some things that exist on this website, and yet, they don't have a correct place to be, a home.
 They're mostly old experiments from small things I did, or small things I wanted to share and keep available.

 - [🔵 Blue Screen of Death](/minisites/bsod/)
 - [✉️ Carta de Uma Mãe Alentejana](/minisites/carta-mae-alentejana/)